 Chair of Committee

 The Director of the EAO chairs the EAAC.
 The Associate Director (AD) chairs meetings when the Director is unavailable.
-The AVC for International Engagement and Global Strategies/SIO reviews all recommendations set forth by the EAAC and serves as an ex-officio member, attending meetings when possible.
+The AVC for Global Affairs/SIO reviews all recommendations set forth by the EAAC and serves as an ex-officio member, attending meetings when possible.

 All members are active, full-time UNL faculty and staff reflecting a diversity of units/divisions and areas of expertise (curriculum, advising, business and finance, education abroad program leadership, etc.).
-The AVC for International Engagement and Global Strategies/SIO appoints the committee members in collaboration with Deans/Chairs/Supervisors.
+The AVC for Global Affairs/SIO appoints the committee members in collaboration with Deans/Chairs/Supervisors.
 Terms of membership are staggered, ranging in length from one to three years, to ensure continuity and broad participation of faculty and staff across the institution.

-- Frauke Hachtmann, Professor (Public Relations) and Associate Dean, College of Journalism and Mass Communications (through Fall 2018)
+- Gary Kebbel, Professor, College of Journalism and Mass Communications (through Fall 2020)

-- Rumiko Handa, Professor (Architecture) and Interim Associate Dean, College of Architecture (through Spring 2019)
+- Larkin Powell, Professor and Associate Dean, College of Agricultural Sciences and Natural Resources (through Fall 2021)

-- Priscilla Hayden-Roy, Professor of German, College of Arts and Sciences (through Fall 2019)
+- Jenelle Reeves, Associate Professor, College of Education and Human Sciences (through Fall 2021)